 According to Dr. Tu, some of these reasons include:

-- Competition in the house with other animals for food
+- There could be competition in the house with other animals for food.

 “However, if you have ruled out all these causes, then it simply could be because eating out of a bowl is just not consistent with how a dog should normally eat,” Dr. Tu said.

-Imagine for a second — paint a picture in your mind — of how your dog would spend her time if she weren’t all snuggled up at home with you.
-She’d be out there in the world just living her wild dog life, looking for food all day.
+Imagine for a second how your dog would spend her time if she weren’t all snuggled up at home with you — she’d be out there in the world just living her wild-dog life, looking for food all day.